The Black Mark

 The technician blew out a breath.
-“I estimate thirty thousand credits and an extra week in spacedock, Your Grace – if there are enough factory units in stock.”
+“I estimate thirty thousand credits and an extra week in spacedock, Your Ladyship – if there are enough factory units in stock.”

 Atopia turned to the young woman.
 “If you can do what you say,” she said, “I’ll not only hire you as my primary gunner, I’ll double your salary, Ms.?”

-“Former First Officer Tabitha Nole, Your Grace,” replied the young woman with a smile.
+“Former First Officer Tabitha Nole, Your Ladyship,” replied the young woman with a smile.
 “I assume that there will be regular bonuses for additional work outside my assigned position description?”